Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 ***Forced Teleportation.*** Whenever you teleport with a Wu Jen feature or spell, you can touch a creature equal to you in size (or smaller) and teleport it with you (no action required).
 This includes grappled creatures.

 Your Elemental Form lasts for 1 minute, but it ends early if you have the Incapacitated condition or when you choose to end it (no action required).
 Once you use this feature, you can't use it again until you finish a Long Rest.
-You can also restore your use of it by expending 6 Focus Points (no action required).
+You can also restore your use of it by expending 6 :class-phb24-monk: **Focus Points** (no action required).